 The federal lawsuit in which a private collector is suing the Andy Warhol Foundation and its subsidiary Art Authentication Board is about to take a dramatic turn.
-Lawyers for plaintiff Joe Simon-Whelan have uncovered evidence that the 1964 Warhol self-portrait that he owns, and which the Authentication Board has twice rejected, was considered authentic by Warhol himself.
+Lawyers for plaintiff Joseph Simon-Whelan have uncovered evidence that his 1964 Warhol self-portrait which the Authentication Board has twice rejected, was considered authentic by Warhol himself.
 Simon-Whelan’s New York-based lawyer Seth Redniss believes that the evidence—an identical, signed work from the same series—“definitively establishes that Warhol knew about Joe Simon-Whelan’s painting and the series it was from and that he considered it an authentic work”.
 Redniss plans to use the evidence to support his client’s suit, which was filed in New York in 2007.

 According to Redniss, an identical red silkscreen self-portrait from the same series was signed personally by Warhol in 1969 and dedicated to his Swiss dealer Bruno Bischofberger who owned it at the time.
 The inscription on the reverse of the canvas reads: “To Bruno B Andy Warhol 1969.”
 That same painting was included in the 1970 catalogue raisonné of Warhol paintings and works on paper, 1960 to 1967, compiled by art historian Rainer Crone.
 The work was reproduced on the dust jacket, as noted in the catalogue entry (#169).
 Crone says that he produced the book “with the close co-operation and supervision of and by the artist”, and that “Warhol chose and approved [Bischofberger’s painting] for the cover.”